 I figured by Mag's willingness to die in the act of defying Geneco she obviously didn't fear death, but she didn't do it intending to die, that was simply the only way to go about it.
 The death and thus release from contract was just a nice bonus.

-I'm pretty sure that it wasn't Mag's corneas that got replaced (even if Word of God says otherwise), seeing as the cornea is the clear covering of the pupil and iris, because that is Artistic License - Biology.
+I'm pretty sure that it wasn't Mag's corneas that got replaced (even if Wordof God says otherwise), seeing as the cornea is the clear covering of the pupil and iris, because that is Artistic License – Biology.
 Mag's irises seem to be mechanical (they expand and contract much the way camera shutters do) and her eyes are capable of projecting holograms.
 Thus, the entire eyeball must have been a Gene Co implant.
 (The fact that the hardware required for the holograms would have had to be small, and the expanding/contracting linked to mental cues suggests that they were very well made as well.)

 Before seeing the film (I haven't seen the stage version, so here I mean "before seeing the story") I always thought that they also took enough organs to cover what the person owed them, with some sort of At Cost count for the organs.
 With an additional cost of the Zydrate, the surgery, and the rehabilitation, all those materials and man-hours end up costing a lot more than just a pair of corneas (again, at the time I hadn't seen the story, so it was just a non-lethal organ reclamation and not a reference to Blind Mag), so they may as well take both lungs, a kidney, and two lobes of your liver if you hadn't had a chance to pay anything, and the people who had paid enough that what remained was less than or equal to the cost of the organs (and possibly a Repo Man house call) only lost their GeneCo organs.
-Think of it as renting the corneas an apartment, and GeneCothe landlord is allowed to take your other organs your furniture up to the least amount possible that is equal to or greater than what you owe (plus, sometimes, the cost of Repo-sessing storing your organs the stuff that still legally belongs to you) in the event that you default.
+Think of it as renting an apartment, and the landlord is allowed to take your furniture up to the least amount possible that is equal to or greater than what you owe (plus, sometimes, the cost of Repo-sessing storing your organs the stuff that still legally belongs to you) in the event that you default.
 In Mag's case, it wasn't the repossession that killed her but the punishment for turning her coat, especially where everyone would see the announcement and hear her reasons.

 Regarding Rotti and Luigi: considering Rotti had no problem shooting the messenger, or poisoning Marni, I can't see why he didn't take more to Luigi as a potential heir before receiving his bad news.
 Luigi might be an angry murderer, but if Rotti had taught him to channel that anger more appropriately, like calling your victims into your private office before stabbing them to death, then Luigi might have ended up better.
 From Luigi crying over his dad's death to his MySpace profile indications, Luigi wouldn't have been too bad a choice for the new head of GeneCo, as he loves his dad and has the proper vision to run the company, and somehow I don't think Rotti would have a problem if Luigi killed Pavi and Amber provided he did it quietly.